ruedagarcialaura/Bachelor-Thesis-TUM-GUI-for-Performance-evaluation-of-opensource-5G-private-network-srsRAN-/readme.md

 ## Connect to the Network:

+ - You need to use ssh (for example have ssh server installed in your three remote PCs and something OpenVPN in your local computer where you use the GUI).
- Navigate to the "Connect to the Network" view, enter your credentials to connect to the three remote PCs.
+ - Navigate to the "Connect to the Network" view, enter your credentials to connect to the three remote PCs.
 This is for example, your Ubuntu user name and password.
 Enter the IP address of the three PCs.
+ - Click on "Connect".

 <img src="ssh_view.png" alt="connect" width="600"/>